13 Tips on How to Start Skiing – A Beginners Guide

 13. Learn the Rules on the Runs

-Take a few minutes to learn the international rules which apply for skiing and snowboarding.
+Take a few minutes to learn the international rules which apply to skiing and snowboarding.